Chip Images

 Using several special tools (and the Visual 6502 chip simulator and data), these layer images have been successfully combined to form The Visual 2A03.

-Using the experience I've gathered from tracing this RP2A03, I'd eventually like to trace another one with the 6502 included, though I'll only do it if I can get better quality layer images (higher resolution, cleaner, and better focus), ideally from a fresh chip.
+Using the experience I've gathered from tracing this RP2A03, I'd eventually like to trace another one with the 6502 included, though I'll only do it if I can get better quality photographs (higher resolution, cleaner, and better focus), ideally from a fresh chip.

 Errors found and fixed since making the simulator: